Moving the player

 Input events

 The first step for making our player move is to start listening to input events.
-If we take a quick look at the ggez input example we can see we can subscribe to all sort of mouse and keyboard related events, for now we probably only want key_down_event.
+If we take a quick look at the ggez input example we can see we can check if a given key is pressed using is_key_pressed.

 #![allow(unused)]